Convergence of utility indifference prices to the superreplication price in a multiple-priors framework

-where $u(G,x)=-\infty$ if $ \mathcal{A}(U,G,x)=\emptyset$. \\ We are now in position to define the (seller) multiple-priors utility indifference price or reservation price, which generalizes in the presence of uncertainty, the concept introduced by \cite{H89}.
-It represents the minimal amount of money to be paid to an agent selling a contingent claim $G$ so that added to her initial capital, her multiple-priors utility when selling $G$ and hedging it by trading dynamically in the market is greater or equal than the one she would get without selling this product.
-Similarly the (buyer) multiple-priors utility indifference price represents the maximum amount of money an agent is ready to pay in order to buy $G$ so that subtracted to her initial capital, her multiple-priors expected utility when buying $G$ and hedging it by trading dynamically in the market is greater or equal than the one she would get without buying this product. \begin{definition} Let $G \in \mathcal{W}^{0}_{T}$ be a contingent claim.
-The (seller) multiple-priors utility indifference price is given by
+We are now in a position to define the (seller) multiple-priors utility indifference price or reservation price, which generalizes in the presence of uncertainty the concept introduced by \citep{H89}.
+It represents the minimum amount of money to be paid to an agent selling a contingent claim $G$ so that added to her initial capital, her multiple-priors utility when selling $G$ and hedging it by trading dynamically in the market is greater than or equal to the one she would get without selling this product. \begin{definition} Let $G \in \mathcal{W}^{0}_{T}$ and $x \in \mathbb{R}$.
+The (seller) multiple-priors utility indifference price is defined by